Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 A Git project generally has the following:

 - A working directory (or working tree) where project files are created, edited, and deleted on the computer.
 - A staging area that contains the changes made to files in the working directory ready to be committed.
 - A repository, also known as the repo, where changes are saved by Git as different versions of the project.

 A local repo is created either when a remote repo is cloned onto our local machine, or when a project is created on a local machine and initialized as a Git repo.
-Remote repos are commonly hosted on providers like GitHub, GitLab, or Bitbucket.
+Remote repos are commonly hosted on providers like [GitHub], [GitLab], or [Bitbucket].

 The steps commonly taken in a Git workflow include the following: